Abeermathur7/GlioblastomaRatMultiOffset-UAD/README.md

 This repository contains code and experiments for **unsupervised anomaly detection (UAD)** in multi-offset MRI data acquired from a **glioblastoma (GBM) rat model**.
 The objective is to detect tumor-associated abnormalities **without requiring lesion labels during training**, by learning the distribution of healthy brain tissue and identifying deviations (reconstruction error).

-This work is motivated by challenges in healthcare data science where labeled tumor masks are scarce and signal characteristics vary across frequency offsets.
+This work is motivated by challenges in computational healthcare research where labeled tumor masks are scarce and signal characteristics vary across frequency offsets.
 By leveraging reconstruction-based and distance-based unsupervised models, this project studies how **multi-offset information improves tumor detection performance**.

 ---